RonenNess/BonEngine/README.md

 ## Managers

-As mentioned before, most of the engine's API שרק divided into a set of built-in subsystems, called Managers.
+Most of the engine's API are divided into a set of built-in subsystems, called Managers.

 For every Manager type we have an interface + a default built-in implementation (usually built around SDL).
 If you want to replace one of the managers with your own, you can override it before calling engine `Start`.